ptarmiganlabs/butler-sos-docs/content/en/docs/getting_started/setup/qlik sense server settings/_index.md

 To export certificates you need to provide a few pieces of information:

-1. Name of the server where the certificate will be used (i.e. where Butler SOS will be running).
+1. The IP or full host name that Butler SOS' will use when calling Butler SOS APIs.
+  For example, if Butler SOS get data from `server1.my.domain` (i.e. the config setting `Butler.serverToMonitor.server.host` is set to `server1.my.domain`), the value `server1.my.domain` should be entered as "machine name" when exporting the certificates from the QMC.
+2. You only need to export certificate from one server in multi-server Sense clusters.
+The exported certificate can be used to access and get data from any server in the cluster.

-2. Butler SOS can handle certificates with or without password protection.
+3. Butler SOS can handle certificates with or without password protection.
 If you choose to use a password, you must enter that password in the Butler SOS config file.

-3. Check the "Include secret key" check box.
+4. Check the "Include secret key" check box.

-4. Export certificates in PEM format.
+5. Export certificates in PEM format.

 ![Qlik Sense certificate export](qmc-certexport-2.png "Exporting certificates from Qlik, step 2")